XinyuKang22/kata-separation-of-concerns/sections/060_more_services.md

 Not only is the `EvidenceService` doing the bulk of the work, but it is also tied to (and has intimate knowledge of) the current implementations for virus scanning, uploading content and storing (and reading) metadata.

-The refactoring that we did earlier gives us a clear picture of the
+The refactoring that we did earlier gives us a clear picture of the internals of `EvidenceService+uploadFile`, so we can make informed decisions about how to split it apart.

-Let's split the EvidenceService into more pieces:
+On that basis, let's split the EvidenceService into more pieces:

-1. A `MetadataService` that provides methods to write and read metadata.
+* A `MetadataService` that provides methods to write and read metadata.
-2. A `VirusScanningService` that provide a method to scan content.
+* A `VirusScanningService` that provide a method to scan content.

-Let's also refactor `awsService.ts` to be a class that we can construct an instance of and pass into the `EvidenceService`.
+Let's also refactor `awsService.ts` to be a class that we can construct an instance of it.

+As we don't want `EvidenceService` to know the implementation details of these new services, we are going to instantiate them in the Assembler and pass them to the `EvidenceService` constructor.

+1. Do you agree that these new services should be created by the Assembler?
+When would you *not* want to do it this way?
+2. Is it reasonable to hide the implementation details of these services from the `EvidenceService`?
+What implementation details should you not try to hide?

 ## MetadataService